Here’s why your phone is hanging up by itself:

 - Mobile Games

-If you want to learn all about why your phone hangs up itself and how to fix it, then you’re in the right place.
+If you want to learn all about how to fix dropped calls, then you’re in the right place.

 Let’s get started!

 Why Does Your Phone Hang Up by Itself?
 (11 Reasons)

 #1 Poor Signal